Notify me

 The hallmark of TruWood watches lies in their eco-friendly construction.
 The brand meticulously selects sustainable materials for its timepieces.
 From bamboo and maple to ebony and sandalwood, each watch encapsulates the organic beauty of nature, with distinct grain patterns that make every piece unique.

 Beyond the aesthetic appeal, TruWood’s dedication to sustainability extends to its manufacturing processes.
 The brand prioritizes eco-conscious practices, ensuring minimal environmental impact throughout production.
-Embracing a carbon-neutral footprint, They work towards offsetting its emissions and contributes to reforestation initiatives, planting trees with each watch sold—an embodiment of its commitment to a greener future.
+Embracing a carbon-neutral footprint, They work towards offsetting their emissions and contributes to reforestation initiatives, planting trees with each watch sold – an embodiment of their commitment to a greener future.

-TruWood stands out not only for its eco-conscious approach but also for its philanthropic endeavors.
+TruWood stands out not only for its eco-conscious approach but also for its philanthropic endeavours.
 The brand partners with organizations focused on social causes, such as providing education, clean water, and support for communities in need.
-Through these collaborations, They extends its commitment to making a positive impact beyond the realm of watchmaking.
+Through these collaborations, they extends their commitment to making a positive impact beyond the realm of watchmaking.

 Every single piece of the watch (aside from the springs) in the watch is made from wood.